-Angelonia Ultimate Growth and Care Guide
+Angelonia Growth and Care Guide

 Introduction to Angelonia

 Angelonia, often referred to as the Summer Snapdragon, is a resilient, heat-tolerant plant known for its continuous, vibrant blooms and upright spikes of snapdragon-like flowers.
 Its ability to thrive in hot, humid climates makes it a standout in garden beds, borders, and containers.
-Native to Central and South America, Angelonia produces striking blooms in purple, pink, blue, white, and bi-colored variations, adding bold color from late spring through fall.
+Native to Central and South America, Angelonia produces striking blooms in purple, pink, blue, white, and bi-colored variations, adding bold color from late Spring through Fall.

 The nickname "Summer Snapdragon" comes from its visual similarity to snapdragons but with the advantage of greater heat tolerance and minimal care requirements, making it ideal for gardeners seeking reliable summer color.
 Popular varieties include the Archangel, Alonia, and Angelface Series.
 Recently, prostrate varieties such as Angelonia Mist have gained popularity for their cascading habit and exceptional performance.